 Regular and punctual school attendance is important.
 Pupils need to attend school regularly if they are to take full advantage of the educational opportunities available to them by law.
 Schools within the Stanley Learning Partnership (SLP) fully recognise their responsibilities to ensure pupils are in school and on time, therefore having access to learning for the maximum number of days and hours.

 The National Average for attendance is 96.1%.
 Here at Greenland we strive to exceed this and endeavour to help and support our families so that together we can achieve this.

-Mr Banks (Assistant Headteacher) and Mr Shaw (Attendance Officer) are here to help you and can be contacted by calling our Main Office on (01207) 232147 should you have any concerns with regards to your child’s attendance.
+Mr Shaw (Attendance Officer) is here to help you and can be contacted by calling our Main Office on (01207) 232147 should you have any concerns with regards to your child’s attendance.

 A weekly whole school assembly is held which solely focuses on attendance.
 We are proud that like staff, children now see attendance as a main contributor to their learning, achieving and success.
 In addition we have a number of individual and class incentives and rewards to encourage our children to embrace the importance of good attendance.